Franky 1.0.2

 accordingly.

-To use franky within Docker we provide a Dockerfile and accompanying docker-compose file.
+To use Franky within Docker we provide a Dockerfile and accompanying docker-compose file.

 To use another version of libfranka than the default (0.15.0) add a build argument: